Eklavya's Blog

 As I made all these changes to my new laptop, I noted down the steps that I took for future reference.
 I think they could be useful to others, so here they are, as a blog post.

-This post is written for macOS Mojave.
+This post is written for macOS Tahoe.
 You may have to modify some instructions if you're using a newer macOS.
 If you're not using macOS, you can still get a similar working environment on Linux, but you'll have to make major modifications to the instructions below.

 You can also refer to this dependency graph (source code).